Veterinary advice should be sought before applying any treatment or vaccine.

 Treatment Options

-Supportive care - aggressive fluid therapy, limited stress, and laxative treatment until the acorns pass through the goat's system.
+Supportive care - aggressive fluid therapy, limited stress, and laxative treatment until the plant parts pass through the goat's system.

 References